wp-plugins/shardb/readme.txt

 == Description ==

 This is a beta release intended for larger WordPress MU installs using an existing 1-3 character MD5 hash (by blog id) based multi-DB sharding structure.
 The beta release supports 16, 256 or 4096 database shards.
-It also supports a separate database for blog id 1 and multiple VIP databases.
+It also supports a separate database for blog id 1 and multiple VIP databases (home & VIP code contribution by Luke Poland).

 It has been tested with over 50 plugins including BuddyPress 1.1 through 1.1.3.
 I have not found any issues with any of the tested plugins.
 It should support any plugin that works with (and accesses all data via) the regular WordPress MU database code.